-Capital gains tax (CGT) is not a separate tax but is broadly the income tax that applies to gains or losses calculated under the CGT rules in respect of applies to gains or losses "CGT events" (broadly disposals, but includes other events).
+Capital gains tax (CGT) is not a separate tax but is broadly the income tax that applies to gains or losses calculated under the CGT rules in respect of "CGT events" (being broadly disposals and certain other events).

-A sale of corporate groups acquired in a leveraged buyout or by a private equity entity will generally be on income account (and not subject to CGT concessions).
+A sale of corporate groups acquired in a leveraged buyout or by a private equity entity will generally be on revenue account (and not be subject to CGT concessions).

-Individuals and superannuation: Resident individuals and superannuation funds are typically entitled to a discount of capital gains of 50% for individuals, and 1/3 for superannuation funds.
+Individuals and superannuation: Resident individuals and superannuation funds are typically entitled to a discount of capital gains of 50% for individuals and trusts, and 1⁄2 for complying superannuation entities.

-Non-residents: Non-residents are generally not subject to CGT except where the gain relates to land, interests in land or shares or rights in land-rich entities (non-resident CGT concession).
-Purchasers of land, interests in land or shares or rights in land-rich entities, are required to withhold 12.5% from the payment to foreign resident seller and pay this amount to the Australian Tax Office (ATO) (subject to certain exclusions and exemptions).
+Non-residents: Non-residents are generally not subject to CGT except where the gain related to Australian land, interests in Australian land or shares or rights in Australian land-rich entities.
+Purchasers of Australian land, interests in Australian land or shares or rights to acquire right in Australian land-rich entities, are required to pay 12.5% of the consideration payable to foreign resident sellers to the ATO (subject to certain exclusions and exemptions).
+This amount is usually collected by way of a deduction from the consideration otherwise payable.